asln82Ns/asln82Ns/README.md

 ## Ethan Lawinsky

-*Solutions Architect — I turn business problems into delivered solutions before the existing*
+*Solutions Architect — I turn business problems into delivered solutions*

 I build to unlock capability.
 Start with a need, then I plan out what it takes to create a resolution.
 I work to keep things simple without compromising the standard.
 My projects span real-time data, trading, and simulation systems, **built full-stack using agentic coding workflows**.